 PhD programme at the School of Information Management

-The PhD programme in the School of Information Management (SIM) is the largest in the Victoria Business School, with usually in excess of 30 students.
+The PhD programme in the School of Information Management (SIM) is the largest in the Victoria Business School, with usually in excess of 30 research students (read more about our PhD students).

 SIM offers the PhD in:

-Students entering SIM’s PhD programme are required to take and pass four research preparation courses within their provisional registration period.
+Some students entering SIM’s PhD programme may be required to take and pass the research preparation courses within their provisional registration period.
+These course requirements will be determined on a case-by-case basis by the School's Research Degrees Committee.
 The courses are designed to help you develop a strong research proposal within your first year of registration.
 The courses are:

 - Making a Contribution to Theory (INFO 512)